google/angle/doc/dEQP.md

 ### Check your results

 dEQP generates a test log to `src/tests/TestResults.qpa`.
 To view the test log information, you'll need to use the open-source GUI [Cherry](https://android.googlesource.com/platform/external/cherry).
+ANGLE checks out a copy of Cherry to `angle/third_party/cherry` when you sync with gclient.

-See the [official Cherry README](https://android.googlesource.com/platform/external/cherry/+/master/README) for instructions on how to build and install Cherry on Linux or Windows.
+See the [official Cherry README](https://android.googlesource.com/platform/external/cherry/+/master/README) for instructions on how to run Cherry on Linux or Windows.

 ### GoogleTest, ANGLE and dEQP